jdevinney/bale_old/src/other_serial/Rust/README.md

-This is a start of a project to write some of Bale in the Rust Programming Language
+This is a partially complete project to write serial versions of Bale applications in the Rust Programming Language